lbugnion/sample-azure-cognitive1/Doc/thumbnail.md

 5. In that ```using``` section, near the ```CONTINUE HERE``` comment, add the code creating the URL including all the parameters.
 This information can be found in the [cognitive service's documentation](TODO LINK).
 Then we POST the image to the service and get the response asynchronously.

-TODO TRY AWAIT IN THIS CODE AND UPDATE EVERYWHERE

 ```CS
 var uri = $"{_apiUrlBase}?width={width}&height={height}&smartCropping={smartCropping.ToString()}";
 var response = await httpClient.PostAsync(uri, content)t;